croaky/blog/articles/git/workflow.md

 # git / workflow

-For each change to my web app,
+For each change to my software,
-I add a card to a kanban board in
+I add a card to a kanban board:
-<a href="https://notion.com" target="_blank">Notion</a>:

 ![Kanban board](/images/kanban.png)